 Northern vs southern cornbread

 There is a clear distinction between northern and southern cornbread.
-The former is lighter, sweet and relies on flour and sugar for sweetness and is more cake like texture.
+The former is lighter, sweet and relies on flour and sugar for sweetness and is more of a cake like texture.

 Therefore is not unusual to see the northern cornbread being prepared to be baked in a rectangle or square baking tin and once baked cut into squares.